Turkey red

 Turkey red is a dyeing method that was widely used to give cotton a distinctive bright red colour in the 18th and 19th centuries.
+The method was invented in the city Edirne of Ottoman Empire, in particular in Adrianople and Ampelakia.

-It was made using the root of the rubia (madder) plant, through a long and laborious process which originated in the historical Levant region, namely being developed in India and China.
-Turkey red was brought to Europe in the 1740s and in France was known as rouge d'Andrinople.
+The dye was made using the root of the rubia (madder) plant, through a long and laborious process which originated in the historical Levant region and was further developed in India and China.
+In 1746, two industrialists in Izmir, Ottoman citizens named d'Haristoy and Goudard, who were masters of Turkey red dye, were persuaded to take the dye recipe to France, and thus this dye spread to Europe.

 History

 As the Industrial Revolution spread across Europe, chemists and manufacturers sought new red dyes that could be used for large-scale manufacture of textiles.
 One colour imported into Europe from Asia in the 18th and early 19th century was Turkey red, known in France as rouge d'Andrinople.

-Turkey red used the root of the rubia (madder) plant as the colorant, but the process was long and complicated, involving multiple soaking of the fabrics in lye, olive oil, sheep's dung, and other ingredients.
+Turkey red used the root of the rubia (madder) plant as the colorant, but the process was long and complicated, involving multiple soakings of the fabrics in lye, castor oil, sheep's dung, and other ingredients.

 Turkey red fabric was more expensive but resulted in a fine bright and lasting red, similar to carmine, perfectly suited to cotton, a fabric to which it had previously proven difficult to affix dye.
-Aiding the colouring of Turkey red was the discovery of mordants in India; mordants create a bond between dyestuffs and fibres, and the volume of mordant applied to fibres impacts the strength of hue which the fibre or cloth takes on.
-The Turkey red technique was used to dye and produce plain woven cotton cloths, which could also be used as a base for printing, using wooden blocks, copper plates, and/or cylindrical printing methods.

 Turkey red achieved its popularity as a natural dye for several reasons, namely that it was colourfast – it did not fade in light or when washed, and did not transfer colour to other fabrics, proving that completed fabrics could be used in both clothing and furnishing.

 Beginning in the 1740s, this bright red colour was used to dye and print cotton textiles in England, Scotland, the Netherlands and France.
 Turkey red fabric, while retailed in Europe, was widely created for the export market, traded from Europe to India, Africa, the Middle East and America, often to the detriment of the local economy, trade, and artisans.
 Designs were often appropriated and cheaply retailed.
 In 19th-century America, Turkey red was widely used in making traditional patchwork quilts.

+In 2017 after a 3,5 years work The Turkish Cultural Association rediscovered the recipe for examining historical textiles under a microscope in 2017 after 3.5 years of effort.